avymantech/Masternode/MAC README.md

 		(ex. getaccountaddress mynode)

-3. Send 10,000 LOBS to the wallet address you generated

-	a.
-Copy the address you generated in the last step EXACTLY.
-We CAN NOT help anyone who has sent their LOBS to the wrong address.

-	b.
-You can verify it is the correct address when you paste it into the "Pay to:" field, the "Label" field should autopopulate to your Masternode's name.

-DOUBLE CHECK YOUR ADDRESS IS CORRECT.
-WE CAN NOT HELP YOU IF IT IS NOT.

-4. Get proof of transaction to the Masternode
-	a.
-Enter this command into the Debug Console

-      			masternode outputs

-	This can take a second
+Type the command below and press enter

+    `masternode outputs`

+* Copy the long key (this is your transaction ID) and the 0 or 1 at the end (this is your output index)
+* Paste these into the text document you created earlier as you will need them in the next step.
+***

-## Section A: Creating the VPS within [Vultr](https://www.vultr.com/?ref=7296974)
+## Section B: Creating the VPS within [Vultr](https://www.vultr.com/?ref=7296974)
 ***Step 1***
 * Register at [Vultr](https://www.vultr.com/?ref=7296974)
 ***